Why The Marias’ Maria Zardoya Loves To Wear A Puffer Coat In Los Angeles

 R29: You’re partnering with Aritzia now.
 Tell us more about the campaign.

-R29: The Marias has always had a fashionable aesthetic.
+R29: The Marías has always had a fashionable aesthetic.
 What was the thought behind it?

 MZ: I think fashion has always been at the forefront from day one.
 We have tended to go more vintage, like for our shoots and videos and photos just because I feel like there's like a history there and you're wearing pieces that actually belong at a museum.